 Customer Fit and Engagement lead scores get updated based on activity and information provided.
-The two lead scores are added together.
+The 2 lead scores are added together.
 If the combined score is high enough, the sales team gets tagged in to help.

 How does Airtame update its lead scores?
+They track:

 - Which lead magnet they came through

-- What information contacts provide
+- What information the contacts provide

 - Their level of website interaction

 You can update a lead score based on almost anything you can track in ActiveCampaign.
 Airtame chose these criteria because they found that certain types of contacts were more likely to become customers.

 Keeping track of your pipeline leads is critical to your business’s long-term success.
 CRM and marketing automation tools can be powerful assets for building your sales pipeline—and keeping your sales process healthy.